hannifkurniawan/register-project/README.md

 # register-project
  A register app that allow the user to register and sign in to the system.
-The project emphasizes using php to build the application.
+The project use php to build the application.

 This application can be accessed on page https://register-project.geneticwear.id